Crazy Horse - The Man

 It was after the Battle of the Little Big Horn that the United States Government would send scouts to round up any Northern Plains tribes who resisted.
 This forced many Indian Nations to move across the country always followed by soldiers until starvation or exposure would force them to surrender.
 This is how Chief Joseph of the Nez Perces & Sitting Bull of the Hunkpapa Lakota were forced into submission.

 In 1877, under a flag of truce, Crazy Horse went to Fort Robinson.
 Negotiations with the U.S. Military leaders stationed at the fort broke down.
 Eye witnesses blame the breakdown in negotiations on the translator who incorrectly translated what Crazy Horse said.
 Crazy Horse was quickly escorted toward the jail.
 Once he realized that the commanding officers were planning on imprisoning him, he struggled and drew his knife.
 Little Big Man, friend and fellow warrior of Crazy Horse, tried to restrain him.
 As Crazy Horse continued to free himself, an Indian infantry guard made a successful lunge with a bayonet and mortally wounded the great warrior.
 Crazy Horse died shortly after the mortal wound was inflicted.
-There are different accounts putting the date of his death at either September 5, 1877 or September 6, 1877.
+There are different accounts putting the date of his death around midnight September 5, 1877.

 It is a well-known fact that Crazy Horse refused to have his picture or likeness taken.
 Crazy Horse lived under the assumption that by taking a picture you were taking a part of his soul and would shorten his life.
 The popular response to photograph requests would be, “Would you imprison my shadow too?”.
 The likeness that Korczak created for Crazy Horse Memorial was developed by descriptions from survivors of the Battle of the Little Big Horn and other contemporaries of Crazy Horse the man.
 Korczak, decided to create a monument that captured what Crazy Horse stood for instead of a true likeness based on the descriptions provided to honor the great warrior chief’s wishes.
 With his left hand thrown out pointing in answer to the derisive question asked by a Cavalry man, “Where are your lands now?” he replied, “My lands are where my dead lie buried.”